goodday451999/Neural-01/README.md

 # Neural-01
-This is the first neural network, written by me.
-It's very basic implementation.
+It's very basic implementation of Neural Network.

 The intoduction of Neural Network to me.